CodesAFK/codesafk.github.io/_posts/2018-01-02-bloggah-add-simple-layout.md

 <h2>SemanticUI</h2>
 <!--more-->
 I realize a lot of people are committed to Bootstrap, and hey, I love Bootstrap as much as the next guy.
 But, SemanticUI solves one of the only problems I have with Bootstrap.  *Semantics* (See what they did there?
-Brilliant).
+Brilliant.)
 Using Bootstrap defaults we'd style a button like:

 {%highlight html%}